peterGdot/Pyther.WindowX/README.md

 This simple class extends the _Microsoft.UI.Xaml.Window_ class with the following properties you may know from WPF, but are currently missing in Win UI 3:

  - `Title` - the window title
- - `Icon` - the icon path of an *embedded*(!) resource ("namespace.path.file") or the uppercase constant "APP" to use the application icon
+ - `Icon` - the window icon (from a resource, using the application icon or from an external file path)
  - `Width` - the window width
  - `Height` - the window height
  - `WindowStartupLocation` - the window startup location (`Manual` or `CenterScreen`)